|

 licensed medical doctor.
 Services include daily dispensing of

-therapeutic levels of methadone (Mon-Sat), individual counseling,
+therapeutic levels of methadone (Mon-Sun), individual counseling,

 group counseling, random urinalysis, physical examinations and lab